feyzafacan/feyzafacan/README.md

 # 💫 About Me:
 👋🏻 Hi !
-My name is Feyza.<br>👩🏻‍🎓 I’m a computer engineering student at Polito in Italy.<br>💻  I’m learned HTML, CSS and JavaScript.
+My name is Feyza.<br>👩🏻‍🎓 I’m a computer engineering student at Polito in Italy.<br>💻  I learned HTML, CSS and JavaScript.
 I am learning React now!<br>👩‍💻 I have been interested in web development for a long time<br>       and I am working hard for it.<br>

 ## 🌐 Socials: